sepich/thanos/README.md

 metric{instance="c"} 1
 ```

-So, now you can push metrics via both "`sidecar`>S3", and "`remote_write`>`receive`" for better availablity.
+So, now you can push metrics via both "`sidecar`>S3", and "`remote_write`>`receive`" for better availability.
 These metrics would be correctly deduplicated on S3 side.
 And produced blobs-per-tenant are better suited for `store` sharding.
 Obviously this only makes sense in trusted environments, where you control both Thanos and Prometheus sides.